stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 he chanted as if in a dream.

    "Mictlanteuctli, Great Lord, a sign!
 A sign from within thy black cave!
-I&auml;!
+Iä!
 Tonatiuh-Metztli!
 Cthulhutl!
 Command, and I serve! "

   Now in all this responsive gibberish there was one word which struck an odd chord in my memory.
 Odd, because it never occurs in any printed account of Mexican mythology,